 - Branded & personalised experiences

 When it comes to fundraising using QR codes you need to learn the basics before releasing them into the world.
 Here’s what you need to know:

 Most of all, be consistent and gentle when educating your team and fundraisers on the value of your new digital tools.
 Successful cashless fundraising takes a team effort.
-Get in touch if you need help up-skilling your team.

 Creative fundraising ideas using QR codes

 - Branded selfie experiences

 Read our QR ideas in more detail, here.

 Change isn’t easy, but you need diverse solutions behind your belt that will ensure your fundraising survives anything.
 QR codes are the easiest option for you to respond to changes, without a fuss and at-scale.